Panakotta00/FicsIt-Networks-Repository/Packages/BackupPowerSupply/README.md

              switch        switch

-Below is a photograph of what that might look like in reality:
+A demonstration setup is shown below:

-![Example setup of the Ficsit Backup Power Supply](preview1.jpg "Example setup of the Ficsit BPS") ~Example setup of the Ficsit Backup Power Supply~
+![Example setup of the Ficsit Backup Power Supply](preview1.jpg "Example setup of the Ficsit BPS")
+<sub>Example setup of the Ficsit Backup Power Supply</sub>

 The mains switch must have the following nick: "BPS mainsSwitch" The power storage switch must have the following nick: "BPS powerStorageSwitch"